Self-employed? Here’s how to file taxes for a side hustle

 Sole proprietors—individuals who own a business that is not incorporated—have to report all business income on their personal income taxes using Form T2125, Statement of Business or Professional Activities.
 Even if the business fails to make a profit, you have to declare a loss, says Paley.
 “A loss gets deducted against any other income you made in that year,” he says.

 Larger purchases such as a computer, office furniture or a vehicle used for the business are considered “depreciable property.”
 You can’t deduct these costs entirely in the tax year you bought them, but over a number of years.
 Each deduction is called a capital cost allowance (CCA).
-For her business, Hatter can deduct a portion of the equipment she purchased last year: a new commercial mixer and steel racks.
+For her business, for example, Hatter can deduct such things as a new commercial mixer and steel racks.

 Staying on top of your expenses year-round will help you manage cash flow and make tax time easier.

 Hatter uses an Excel spreadsheet to track her business costs.
-She also keeps all of her receipts and sets aside 25% to 30% of her income for tax payments, which experts advise.
+She also saves all of her receipts and sets aside 25% to 30% of her income for tax payments, which experts advise, too.
 But she admits that with increased sales, she needs a more sophisticated accounting system.
 She’s looking to upgrade to an app that tracks her inventory, expenses and payments.
 Some options include QuickBooks, Square Invoices, Freshbooks, Momenteo and Kashoo.

 Tax software programs like TurboTax and Wealthsimple Tax can also help remind you about and carry over unclaimed expenses from one tax year to the next.
 They can also alert you to home ownership and eco-related credits you may not be aware of.